tyarova/exam/README.md

         </dependencies>

 Running the tests
 The tests are run on Chrome by default.
+Next command must be performed to run tests from command line: mvn clean install